pousse-cafe/pousse-cafe.github.io/documentation.md

 The package of this class or interface defines the module's base package.
 Any component represented by a class in a sub-package of the module's base package, or the base package itself, is considered as part of the module.

-The following components are grouped in modules:
+The following components are grouped into modules:

 - aggregate
 - factory